ajay0918/LandRecord/README.md

 I have done unit test for funtion that is taken in main.py file than extract data for one survey number table and export file in xlsx format.

+Note :- I have developed script "main.py" file so please take script from it.
-Note :- I have developed script for the given domain url by keeping mind above points.
+        I have developed script for the given domain url by keeping mind above points.